yuxuanxc/tp/docs/UserGuide.md

 #### 4.4.6 Selecting an itinerary: `select-itinerary`

-Selects an itinerary to be shown, from the current list of itineraries.
+Selects an itinerary to be shown in detail, from the current list of itineraries.

 Format: `select-itinerary INDEX`